PaulSchweizer/flowpipe/contributing.md

 Currently there is no specific release policy enacted, so please state in your Pull Request whether you'd need a new PyPi release after the merge and we will release it.

 Generally we release to PyPi by drafting a new release in github, updating the `__version__` in [flowpipe/__init__.py](flowpipe/__init__.py) and then triggering (or waiting for) the travis build.

+# Next Steps: Become a Collaborator on github

+If you have made some contributions already and want to become more involved in the project please don't hesitate to ask about becoming a collaborator.